 SPOT the signs

-PBC presentation and progression are unique to each patient
+PBC presentation and progression are unique to each patient1,2

 Some patients may be asymptomatic or present with one or a combination of the following manifestations throughout the course of the disease1,2: